North Routt Ramble

-From Brush Mountain Lodge, begin climbing towards Bears Ears on a dirt road.
+On County Road 1W, you’ll begin climbing towards Bears Ears on a dirt road.
 The road is sometimes steep but always rideable.
 There are several spots you can access a small creek for water and camping opportunities abound.
 After climbing for approximately 3.5 miles, turn onto the Bears Ears Trail (#1144).
 This is a doubletrack/ATV trail that sees little use in the summer months.
 The climbs in here are punchy and short but mostly rideable.
 You’ll probably push on a few of them.

 Join the GDMBR for the climb over Sand Mountain.
 The climb starts gently on an improved road.
 There are several nice campsites along the road.
 After refilling your water when you cross Slater Creek once again, start a steep, sometimes rocky, and sometimes loose climb.
 Expect to hike-a-bike some of this.
 The descent down to Steamboat Lake is very rocky in spots with challenging babyhead rocks.